By Jennifer Bisceglie, CEO, Interos

 Of course, ESG issues are only one factor motivating the Biden administration to closely examine the supply chain.
 Of even greater priority is the urgency to reduce dependence on foreign nations for critical resources, particularly China, to increase national security and bolster American economic independence.
 Today, just 12% of chips are made in the US, a significant reduction from 37% in 1990.

 Just yesterday, Senate Majority Leader Chuck Schumer announced he was seeking bipartisan support from the Senate to draft legislation designed to improve economic competitiveness with China and increase American semiconductor production.

-Both Senator Schumer’s announcement, and today’s executive order, come hot on the heels of the previous administration’s attempts to secure supply chains, which were enacted through a combination of executive orders, prohibitions and restrictions levied by the Treasury and Commerce departments, and through provisions within the annual defense budget like NDAA Section 889 Part B. For instance, in December 2020, the Department of Commerce added over 100 Chinese companies to their restricted entities list, which had seen the addition of over 350 Chinese companies over the preceding two years.
+Both Senator Schumer’s announcement, and today’s executive order, come hot on the heels of the previous administration’s attempts to secure supply chains.
+The Trump administration pushed the role of government in supply chain management through executive orders, prohibitions and restrictions levied by the Treasury and Commerce departments, and through provisions within the annual defense budget like NDAA Section 889 Part B. For instance, in December 2020, the Department of Commerce added over 100 Chinese companies to its restricted entities list, which had already seen the addition of over 350 Chinese companies over the preceding two years.